-On December 13, 2021, the Company acquired all the outstanding shares of Excell for an aggregate net purchase price of \$23,519 in cash.
+On December 13, 2021, the Company acquired all the outstanding shares of Excell (as defined below) for an aggregate net purchase price of \$23,519 in cash.

 On December 13, 2021, 1336889 B.C.
-Unlimited Liability Company, a British Columbia unlimited liability corporation and wholly-owned subsidiary of Ultralife Canada Holding Corp., a Delaware corporation ("UCHC") and wholly-owned subsidiary of Ultralife Excell Holding Corp., a Delaware corporation ("UEHC") and wholly-owned subsidiary of Ultralife Corporation ("Ultralife" or the "Company"), completed the acquisition of all issued and outstanding shares of Excell Battery Canada Inc., a British Columbia corporation ("Excell Canada") (the "Excell Canada Acquisition"), and, concurrently, 1336902 B.C.
-Unlimited Liability Company, a British Columbia unlimited liability corporation and wholly-owned subsidiary of UCHC, completed the acquisition of all issued and outstanding shares of 656700 B.C.
-LTD, a British Columbia corporation and sole owner of all issued and outstanding shares of Excell Battery Group" or "Excell") (the "Excell USA Acquisition", and together with the Excell Canada Acquisition, the "Excell Acquisition").
+Unlimited Liability Company, a British Columbia unlimited liability company and wholly-owned subsidiary of Ultralife Canada Holding Corp., a Delaware corporation ("UCHC") and wholly-owned subsidiary of Ultralife Excell Holding Corp., a Delaware corporation ("UEHC") and wholly-owned subsidiary of Ultralife Corporation, completed the acquisition of all issued and outstanding shares of Excell Battery Canada Inc., a British Columbia corporation ("Excell Canada") (the "Excell Canada Acquisition"), and, concurrently, 1336902 B.C.
+Unlimited Liability Company, a British Columbia unlimited liability company and wholly-owned subsidiary of UCHC, completed the acquisition of all issued and outstanding shares of 656700 B.C.
+LTD, a British Columbia corporation and sole owner of all issued and outstanding shares of Excell Battery Corporation USA, a Texas corporation ("Excell USA", and together with Excell Canada, "Excell Battery Group" or "Excell") (the "Excell USA Acquisition", and together with the Excell Canada Acquisition, the "Excell Acquisition").